korenyoni/elastsec/README.md

 # ElastSec

-Connects to Elasticsearch, parses heartbeat writes, creates human readable alerts.
+Connects to Elasticsearch, parses heartbeat writes, creates human readable alerts with focus on what machine the event came from.

 ## Motivation